-The State of Illinois guidelines also state that the level of gamma radiation at 100 centimeters (cm) (1 m) from the surface shall not exceed background, the dose from alpha emitters shall not exceed 250 microrem/hr at 1 cm from the surface, and the dose from betagamma emitters shall not exceed 250 microrem/hr at 1 cm from the surface.
+The State of Illinois guidelines also state that the level of gamma radiation at 100 cm (1 m) from the surface shall not exceed background, the dose from alpha emitters shall not exceed 250 microrem/hr at 1 cm from the surface, and the dose from beta-gamma emitters shall not exceed 250 microrem/hr at 1 cm from the surface.
 Illinois has not established a generic guideline concentration for processed natural uranium in soil or dust.
-The U.S. Environmental Protection Agency (EPA) CERCLA risk range of 10-4 to 10-6 was, therefore, selected for evaluation of uranium soil and dust concentrations.
+The U.S. Environmental Protection Agency (EPA) CERCLA risk criteria of 10-4 to 10-6 was, therefore, selected for evaluation of uranium soil and dust concentrations significantly above background levels.